Efficient quantum circuit for singular value thresholding

 \subsection{Probability and fidelity analysis}

 We now analyze the probability of obtaining the final result and the fidelity of the ideal and actual outputs.
 Eqs. (\ref{eq:U_QSVT1}) and (\ref{eq:U_QSVT2}) show that the quantum circuit ${{ \bf{\tilde U}}_{QSVT}}$ is a unitary approximation of the quantum algorithm ${{\bf{ U}}_{QSVT}}$.
 Without loss of generality, we assume that there is no error in any step of ${{\bf{ U}}_{QSVT}}$ and ${{ \bf{\tilde U}}_{QSVT}}$.
 Therefore, the unitary ${\bf{R}}_y$ in ${{ \bf{\tilde U}}_{QSVT}}$ dominates the probability and the fidelity in the quantum circuit.
-We now analyze how to compute the parameter $\alpha$ in ${\bf{R}}_y$ to ensure high probability and high fidelity readout.

 The probability of obtaining the final result $\left| {{\psi _{\bf{\hat S}}}} \right\rangle$ in Eq. (\ref{eq_psi6}) can be calculated via Eq. (\ref{eq_psi5}):

 The fidelity of the actual and ideal final results can be calculated via the inner product of the output $\left| {{\psi _{\bf{\hat S}}}} \right\rangle$ and the theoretical output $\left| {{\psi _{\bf{S}}}} \right\rangle = 1/\sqrt{N_2}\sum\nolimits_{k = 1}^r {{{\left( {{\sigma _k} - \tau } \right)}_ + }\left| {{{\bf{u}}_k}} \right\rangle \left| {{{\bf{v}}_k}} \right\rangle } = 1/\sqrt{N_2}\sum\nolimits_{k = 1}^r {{ {\sigma _k} y_k }\left| {{{\bf{u}}_k}} \right\rangle \left| {{{\bf{v}}_k}} \right\rangle }$: